-The truth is, getting approved for a mortgage is not always easy, and getting financed for such large amounts of money can be risky.
+The truth is that getting approved for a mortgage is not always easy, and getting financed for such large amounts of money can be risky.
 If your home-buying fantasies have been interrupted by application denials, it’s time to take control of your borrowing power and find out what you can do to turn those “no’s” into a “yes.”

 1. Document Your Income